-Create a box of school supplies your children use often like glue, scissors, pencils, crayons, markers, rulers, paper, and sticky notes.
-Keep this well-stocked box in a central area so children always have what they need for projects and assignments.
+Create a box of school supplies your children often use like glue, scissors, pencils, crayons, markers, rulers, paper, and sticky notes.
+Keep this well-stocked box in a central area, so children always have what they need for projects and assignments.

 To help make mornings less hectic, create a closet organizer with pockets or shelves.
-Label each shelf or pocket with each day of the school week.
+Label each shelf with each day of the school week.
 Have your child help pick out clothes for each day and then put them into the organizer.

 Have one central location for clean masks, backpacks, and lunch boxes.
 When children complete their homework, ask them to put it in their backpacks, so everything is ready to go in the morning.

 Making even a few minor changes in your routine can have significant effects in helping the school year go smoothly.
 For additional support, discover how family routines make structure and how you can set up that structure to help your child get through the day with this Creating Structure and Rules for Child video, or Parenting Tips for Establishing Routines.